makesites/apptrack/readme.md

 ## Tracking

-To track any of the event include the client-side JavaScipt (default: /apptrack.js) in the HTML page and call the function ```at.log``` with a keyword for the action and any meta data attached to it.
+To track any event, load Apptrack on the server and optionally include the client-side JavaScipt (default: /apptrack.js) in the HTML page.
+You can call the method ```log``` available from both ends of the application stack, with a keyword for the action and any meta data attached to it.
 ```
 .log(action, data);
 ```